 It forms a clique among the node's neighbours.
 This can create new fill-in edges (red).

 The goal is to generate a map structure with as few edges as possible.
 Try to find an elimination ordering that minimizes the fill-in.
-Remember that sometimes fill-in is unavoidable.
+Mind that fill-in is sometimes unavoidable.